Researcher and writer specialising in:

+I am a Teaching Associate at the University of Bristol.
 My PhD was awarded in 2019 and is entitled ‘Corpses, Coasts, and Carriages: Cornish Gothic, 1840-1913’.
-It is an interdisciplinary study of representations of Gothic Cornwall in novels, plays, poetry, periodicals, scientific treatise, newspapers, travel narratives, folklore collections, and travel guides throughout the long nineteenth century in response to contemporary cultural changes both within and without the county.
+It is an interdisciplinary study of representations of Gothic Cornwall in a range of sources from the long nineteenth century in response to contemporary cultural changes both within and without the county.
 It was supervised by Professor Nick Groom (Exeter) and Professor William Hughes (Bath Spa) and fully funded by the South, West, and Wales Doctoral Training Partnership.
 It was additionally supported by the Cornwall Heritage Trust and the Q Fund.

 I am a BBC New Generation Thinkers 2020-2021 finalist.
 I am formerly an Oxford Dictionary of National Biography / Oxford Centre for Life Writing Scholar and Visiting Doctoral Fellowship holder at Wolfson College, Oxford for 2018 – 2019, a postgraduate representative for the University of Exeter’s Centre for Victorian Studies, an organiser of the British Society for Literature and Science Winter Symposium 2018 at Cardiff University, and a recipient of the Cornwall Heritage Trust bursary and the Tom Jarman scholarship at Gladstone’s Library.

 ‘Surfacing: Cornish Women Rising from the Depths’, Question: Essays and Art from the Humanities, 1.1 (2017), pp. 36-45

 'Gothic Landscapes and Seascapes: Dark Regions in Wilkie Collins's The Dead Secret', Studies in Gothic Fiction, 5.2 (2016), pp. 21-30